Even though lizards and dogs are different species, they can successfully live together.

 Once you’ve introduced the lizard to your dog, find a spot in your home that your dog isn’t territorial of.
 For example, if your dog spends time in the living room, you’ll want to avoid putting the enclosure there.
-If you have a bedroom that your dog doesn’t go into, put the enclosure in there on a high ledge.
+Put the enclosure on a high ledge in your bedroom that your dog isn’t allowed.

 Putting the enclosure right next to your dog’s bed will only lead to problems.
-If the dog feels threatened by the lizard or feels like they’re losing their space within the house, the dog will act aggressively towards the lizard.
+If the dog feels threatened by the lizard or feels like they’re losing its space within the house, it will act aggressively towards the lizard.

 Can I let my lizard walk around?

 Certain types of lizards enjoy spending time out of their enclosures.
-For example, the bearded dragon loves to spend time interacting with people and can also go for walks in the yard.
+For example, the bearded dragon loves to interact with people and can also go for walks in the yard.
 While there is nothing wrong with letting your lizard walk around, you’re going to want to be careful that your dog doesn’t eat or lick your lizard.

 What if my dog eats the lizard?

-Some dogs eat lizards and never get sick, while others get extremely sick.
-If your dog starts vomiting, having diarrhea, or acting lethargic after tasting a lizard, contact your vet immediately.
+Some dogs eat lizards and never get sick, while others get incredibly sick.
+Contact your vet immediately if your dog starts vomiting, having diarrhea, or acting lethargic after tasting a lizard.

 Plenty of pet owners own lizards and dogs without problems.
-While they might never be best buddies, they can co-exist as long as neither the dog or lizard are aggressive.
+While they might never be best buddies, they can co-exist as long as neither the dog nor the lizard is aggressive.